 Have the Conversation

 We know that no guide or single conversation can cover all of the decisions that you and your family may need to make when facing an advanced illness.
 However, a conversation can result in a shared understanding of what matters most to you and your loved ones.
-This can ease the decision-making process when the time comes.
+Having these conversations, and documenting your wishes in an advance care plan or advance directive, can ease the decision-making process when the time comes.
 Research has shown that patients who have these conversations, especially end-of-life care conversations, experience many benefits including better mental health and care that is aligned with their goals and wishes.
 Below are educational resources that may help you in this process.

 The Conversation Project helps ensure that every person's wishes for end-of-life care are expressed and respected.
 The Conversation Project offers the tools, guidance, and resources you need to begin talking with your loved ones and doctor about your wishes and preferences, before a medical crisis.

 Honoring Choices Massachusetts is a consumer-focused, nonprofit organization that provides health care planning information to inform and empower adults.
 The mission is to help adults and families improve their everyday wellness, to plan for the future, and to receive quality care that honors their choices.

 Honoring Choices will help you explore and complete the 5 Massachusetts health care planning documents.